keslerlee/personal-website/src/content/pages/projects.md

 ## Personal Website

 A VSCode-inspired personal website built with Astro and Tailwind CSS.
-Interestingly, each page here is an actual markdown file in the code.
+If you were curious, each page here is an actual markdown file in the code.

 Github: <a href="https://github.com/keslerlee/personal-website" target="_blank">Link</a>